vitejs/vite/docs/guide/api-plugin.md

 Falsy plugins will be ignored, which can be used to easily activate or deactivate plugins.

-`plugins` also accept presets including several plugins as a single element.
+`plugins` also accepts presets including several plugins as a single element.
 This is useful for complex features (like framework integration) that are implemented using several plugins.
 The array will be flattened internally.

 ```js
 // framework-plugin